epopeia/hsm-util/README.md

 ## To run with Docker use:

-`docker run hsm-util "command buffer goes here"`
+`docker run registry.gitlab.com/bit55/public/hsm-util/hsm-util "command buffer goes here"`

 or run in an iterative mode with menu options:

-`docker run -it hsm-util`
+`docker run -it registry.gitlab.com/bit55/public/hsm-util/hsm-util`